yunzhel2/CodeScope/program_synthesis/CS510_assignment.md

 # Assignment - CS 510 Advanced Information retrieval

 In this assignment, you will learn how to solve real-world coding problem through LLMs, i.e., program synthesis, over 11 programming languages.
-The objective of program synthesis is to generate expected code solutions based on the natural language description of the task.
-Program synthesis not only requires LLMs to have strong logical reasoning and problem-solving abilities, but also examines the ability of LLMs to accurately express logical structures into concrete code at a deeper level.
-The input is a programming  scenario described in natural language, including sample inputs and outputs of the problem, while the expected output is code that can solve the corresponding problem.
+The primary goal of program synthesis is to generate code that fulfills specific requirements outlined in a natural language description.
+This not only demands that the LLM comprehend the semantics of the problem described but also translate this understanding into a functional program in the correct programming language.

+Program synthesis with LLMs tests both the model's deep understanding of programming concepts and its ability to navigate and implement the syntax and semantics of multiple languages effectively.
+By feeding the model a scenario described in natural language, complete with sample inputs and outputs, the model must demonstrate its ability to logically deduce the necessary steps to solve the problem and express these steps in the appropriate code.
+This process is crucial for developing AI systems that can assist or automate aspects of coding in diverse real-world applications, enhancing productivity and reducing error rates in software development.

+The assignment mimics real-world scenarios where developers or non-technical users can specify what a program should do using plain language, and the LLM generates the appropriate code automatically.
+This capability can significantly speed up software development, reduce the potential for human error, and make programming more accessible to people without formal coding expertise.
+It also underscores the model's advanced capabilities in understanding and executing tasks in various programming environments, which is essential for creating versatile and adaptable AI-driven tools.

 Here is a case about using GPT-4 to do program synthesis.